-I intentionally distract myself by checking my favorite social media accounts, reading a click-bait article, or starting a new project that wasn't on my to-do list for that day instead of tackling the “hard things” that will help me accomplish my quarterly goals.
+I intentionally distract myself by checking my favorite social media accounts, reading a click-bait article, or starting a new project that wasn’t on my to-do list for that day instead of tackling the “hard things” that will help me accomplish my Six-Week Sprint goals.

 Often because I’m so overwhelmed, I don’t know where to start!

 Enter the Pomodoro method: where you set a timer for 25 min. and work on a specific task before taking a 5 min. break.

 I’ll be honest—I wasn’t sure this productivity technique would work for me.
 I was anxious about failing, i.e. not completing the assigned task within the allotted time.

 Ever taken a timed test and had the pencil in your hand slip on your sweaty palms?
 That’s the mental picture I had of the Pomodoro method.